Western Region Vice President for State Affairs, American Insurance Association.

-Katherine Pettibone became the Legislative Director of the Civil Justice Association of California (CJAC) from 2010-2015.
+Katherine Pettibone served the Legislative Director of the Civil Justice Association of California (CJAC) from 2010-2015.
 In October 2015 she assumed the position of Western Region vice president for state affairs for the American Insurance Association.
 In 2014, Pettibone was appointed as Commissioner to the California Boating and Waterways Commission.
-A 2006 graduate of the University of the Pacific, McGeorge School of Law, Ms. Pettibone previously served as a Senior Legislative Analyst in the Governor's Office of Planning and Research.
-While at Pacific McGeorge, she won the Witkins Award for Academic Excellence in Immigration Law and worked in the Governor's Legal Affairs Office.
+A 2006 graduate of the McGeorge School of Law, University of the Pacific, Ms. Pettibone previously served as a Senior Legislative Analyst in the Governor's Office of Planning and Research.
+While at McGeorge, she won the Witkins Award for Academic Excellence in Immigration Law and worked in the Governor's Legal Affairs Office.
 She is a 1996 graduate of the University of Miami, from which she took a leave of absence to compete in the 1995 America's Cup as a member of its first all-women's racing team.

 Katherine Pettibone, '06, prepared for a law career on the water.
 The mental and physical toughness required for competitive racing, learning to work with a crew, studying the area's waters before a race and adapting to constantly changing conditions have translated well into her current career as a lawyer and lobbyist.